w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 6) Flip + Compare
 - Click a card -> it flips to reveal the emoji image.
 - Click a second card -> input locks while comparing.
-  - If both cards match: they remain flipped and become inactive (matched state).
+  - If both cards match: behavior depends on the wizard option (see 2a); cards always become inactive (matched state).
   - If they do not match: they stay revealed briefly (<=1s), then flip back automatically.

 7) Progress, Score, and Moves